Friends of Darien man charged with killing hotel worker in Anguilla fighting to clear his name

 In April, Scott Hapgood was vacationing with family at a posh resort in Anguilla when he says 26-year-old hotel worker, Kenny Mitchell, came into their room and tried to rob him at knife-point.

-Hapgood grabbed Mitchell and sat on him for 45 minutes until police got there.
+Hapgood grabbed Mitchell and sat on him for nearly 45 minutes until police got there.
 Mitchell died.
-Toxicology reports show Mitchell had cocaine and alcohol in his system and he was out on bond on a rape charge.
+Toxicology reports show Mitchell had a potentially lethal dose of cocaine and alcohol in his system and he was out on bond on a rape charge.

 Related: Revised Autopsy: Caribbean resort employee in fight with Darien man had lethal levels of cocaine in bloodstream